Towards annotation-efficient segmentation via image-to-image translation: Experiments

-We construct a synthetic task for digit segmentation using MNIST digits, similar to the cluttered MNIST dataset in \cite{jaderberg2015spatial}.
+To simulate both simple and challenging examples in the data setup which is addressed with our method, we constructed an image set for synthetic segmentation tasks where some data is known to present the object of interest for segmentation (domain P), some data is known to be absent of the object of interest (domain A), and most of the data in P lacks reference segmentations.
+We constructed a synthetic task for digit segmentation using MNIST digits, similar to the cluttered MNIST dataset in \cite{jaderberg2015spatial}.
 Each image in P contains a complete randomly positioned digit placed on a background of clutter.
-The clutter is produced from randomly cropped digits within the same data fold (training, validation, or test set).
+The clutter is produced from random crops of digits sampled from within the same data fold (training, validation, or test set).
 In all experiments, we used crops of 10x10 pixels.
-We dither regions where MNIST digits or clutter components overlap, so as to prevent models from identifying these boundaries.
+Using the 60,000 MNIST training images, the same number of cluttered images were produced in P and in A, using each digit once in the foreground of images in P. 500 of these were used as a validation set for hyperparameter tuning.
+The 10,000 MNIST testing images were similarly used to produce the test set.

-We tested the proposed model and the baseline methods on three variants of the cluttered MNIST task, at two resolutions: \textit{48$\times$48 simple}, with 8 pieces of clutter; \textit{48$\times$48 hard}, with 24 pieces of clutter; and \textit{128$\times$128}, with 80 pieces of clutter.
-Samples from these generated datasets are shown in Figure~\ref{fig:mnist_dataset}; all datasets were generated prior to training.
+We tested the proposed model and the baseline methods on three variants of the synthetic task, at two resolutions: \textit{48$\times$48 simple}, with 8 pieces of clutter; \textit{48$\times$48 hard}, with 24 pieces of clutter; and \textit{128$\times$128}, with 80 pieces of clutter.
+Samples from these generated datasets are shown in Fig.~\ref{fig:mnist_dataset}; all datasets were generated prior to training.
 In all experiments, we provided reference segmentations for 1\% of the training examples.
-In addition, to mimic the issue of small training datasets where the training set fails to cover all modes of variation of the data population, we trained on reference segmentations only for the digit 9.
+In addition, to mimic the issue of small training datasets where the training sample of images fails to cover all modes of variation of the population of images, we trained on reference segmentations only for the digit 9.

-As shown in Table \ref{tab:results}, the proposed model significantly outperforms both the semi-supervised and the fully supervised baselines.
-The improvement is greater for the harder variants of the task: \textit{48$\times$48 hard} and \textit{128$\times$128}.
-We suspect that the greater improvement on the \textit{48$\times$48 hard} task may be due to the greater difficulty in separating digits from clutter as compared to \textit{48$\times$48 simple}, in which case the translation objective that seeks to specifically disentangle digit variations from clutter variations should be particularly helpful.